tektoncd/community/teps/0007-conditions-beta.md

 ## Proposal

+We propose:
-For _simplicity_, we propose deprecating the separate `Conditions` CRD and using `Tasks` to produce the `Results` needed to evaluate whether a dependent `Task` executes.
-For _efficiency_, we propose using string expressions through `When Expressions` to perform simple checks without spinning up new `Pods`; they can operate on previous `Task's Results`, `Parameters`, among other Tekton resources.
-For _skipping_, we propose adding a field that allows users to specify whether to skip the guarded `Task` only or to skip the guarded `Task` and its ordering-dependent `Tasks`.
-By deprecating `Conditions` CRD and using `When Expressions`, we can distinguish failed _status_ from evaluating to `False`.
+- For _simplicity_, we propose deprecating the separate `Conditions` CRD and using `Tasks` to produce the `Results` needed to evaluate whether a dependent `Task` executes.
+- For _efficiency_, we propose using string expressions through `When Expressions` to perform simple checks without spinning up new `Pods`; they can operate on previous `Task's Results`, `Parameters`, among other Tekton resources.
+- For _skipping_, we propose adding a field that allows users to specify whether to skip the guarded `Task` only or to skip the guarded `Task` and its ordering-dependent `Tasks`.
+- By deprecating `Conditions` CRD and using `When Expressions`, we can distinguish failed _status_ from evaluating to `False`.

 ### Simplicity

 As discussed in the background section, `Conditions` manifest themselves as `Tasks`.
 We want to keep Tekton as simple as possible by reusing existing components.
 So we propose phasing out the separate `Conditions` CRD and eventually deprecating it.
-In place of `Conditions`, we want to use `Tasks` produce to `Results` that we can use to specify `Guards` using `When Expression` in subsequent `Tasks`, as described in [Efficiency](#efficiency) section below.
+In place of `Conditions`, we propose using `Tasks` produce to `Results` that we can use to specify `Guards` using `When Expressions` in subsequent `Tasks`, as described in [Efficiency](#efficiency) section below.
 Thus, we won’t have `Conditions` to migrate to beta and won’t have to maintain the separate `Conditions` CRD.

 In the example of checking whether a file exists, the `Task` that would replace the `Condition` would be specified as such: